 Time to clean your home again?
 Dull, huh?
 Not necessarily.
-Actually, cleaning can actually be quite the fun, and not at all as time-consuming as you think.
+Actually, cleaning can actually be quite fun, and not at all as time-consuming as you think.
+Especially with the right tools and a high performing steam mop.
 We interviewed maids from leading cleaning companies and they advised us how to clean our homes quickly and efficiently.
 And according to specialists, cleaning your home can be ten times faster if you just break the bad habits and replace them with good ones.
 And, believe us, we, too, were shocked when we found out about these habits.

 Using bleach to clean is wrong

 Your mother lied to you when she said that there isn’t a better all-purpose cleaner than bleach.
 In fact, bleach has no cleaning properties at all.
 Thus, if you use it as a cleaning product, the bleach is as good as nothing.
 Another lie you’ve been told is that bleach never expires – actually bleach loses 90 percent of it’s disinfectant properties just 60 days after it’s first use.

 The right habit to adopt: Inform yourself before you declare a product the perfect all-purpose cleaner.
 You’ll be surprised but vinegar, for example, is ten times more effective than bleach (and it’s not only a disinfectant like bleach – it’s good for cleaning, too).

 Whoever told you that using half a bottle of detergent will kill more germs than if you use the right amount of detergent is one big liar, as we were told from a maid working for Tidy Cleaning London.
 We decided to make an experiment of our own to see for ourselves and it turned out that using too much detergent will actually eliminate less bacteria and dirt!
 If that’s not a good enough reason for you to stop using too much cleaning product, just consider how expensive detergents are – this will certainly make you break that habit.